aalvatraz/Undergrad-Labs/README.md

 # Undergrad-Labs
-This repository holds code written for several labs of my undergraduate curriculum.
+This repository holds code written for several labs of my undergraduate curriculum(EE)  .
-Ofcourse, all this was done while I was learning so you may find some unstructured, ill-commented code.
+Please bear with me on some of the code, it as a learning process.

 Of these labs I am particularly proud of the following two:
    1) Digital Design Lab6 (MIPS CPU)
+         -Implemented CPU capable of running subset of MIPS instruction set -Used Controller/Datapath VHDL architecture
+         -Wrote Sorting and GCD program in Assembly capable of running on the CPU

    2) DSP Lab 6 (C callable assembly)
+         -Wrote a C callable assembly function to multiply and accumulate FIR Filter taps by incoming audio samples (Filters.asm)
+         -Took full advantage of circular addressing mode to optimize the calculation -Was able to calculate a 181 tap FIR BPF at ~300kHz on incoming audio data(41kHz sample rate) -the average rate among other students in the class was ~30kHz

-# Controls
+# Controls (Spring 2016)
 This folder contains a single C file demonstrating various controllers. controller.c implements a PID controller which was used to balance a ball on a beam.
 The p-i-d coefficients were calculated using Zeigler-Nichols method.

-# Digital Design
+# Digital Design (Spring 2017)
 In this class, we used VHDL to program the DE0 Altera(Now Intel FPGA) board.

    Lab1: Use GUI aid to create .bdf for a simple adder